Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 AutosarParamet
 erRef

-#@SECTION: 0..1 aggr The VariableDataPrototype used in this role, e.g.
+0..1 aggr The VariableDataPrototype used in this role, e.g.

 • Permanent RAM Block of an NVRAM Block